yasirbhutta/yasirbhutta.github.io/cs-301/marks.md

 **Short Questions (14 marks 2x7):**

 - 1x short question for mid topics
-  - 1x from Microsoft Hardware
+  - 1x from Hardware
-- 2x from Number System
+- 2x from Number Systems
 - 1x from Database
 - 1x from Network basics
 - 2x from Microsoft Excel